alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 ## Import AltTester package in Unity Editor

 To instrument your Unity application with AltTester Unity SDK you first need to import the AltTester package into Unity.
-This can be done either by downloading from the AltTester website.
+This can be done either by downloading from the AltTester website, or by following the steps from the OpenUPM website.

 ```eval_rst